 "Historically Moody has maintained positions that have identified it as non-charismatic, dispensational and generally Calvinistic."

 Also, their eschatological positions read like something developed from the Left Behind series.
 Not that Mennonite doctrine contradicts this.
-Rather, it is specificity of a doctrine that one will not find specified in Mennonite cannon.
+Rather, it is the specification of a doctrine that one will not generally not find specified in Mennonite cannon.